CastroLab-UCM/EV-Evacuation-Readiness-UCOP/Task 3_/Code_Software_/ECM_Optimization/README.md

 The repository includes the optimization codes and supporting files used to generate the numerical results and case studies presented in the paper.

 ### 1. OS Compatibility
-The installation and development workflow described in this guide is intended for Windows operating systems (Windows 10 and 11).
-It has not yet been tested on macOS or Linux, although it is expected to work with minor or no modifications if the required dependencies are installed correctly.
+This guide describes an installation and development workflow for Windows operating systems (Windows 10 and 11).
+It has not been tested on macOS or Linux, although it should work with minor or no modifications if the required dependencies are installed correctly.

 ### 2. Project Architecture
 ECM_optimization/ <br>
-|--- README.md
+|--- README.md <br>
+|--- Optimization_code.py     # main executable code <br>